jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 in chip technology might be causing threat actors to focus their efforts on other approaches.
-A nice bit of good news to enjoy with your cappuccino.Figure 58\.
-Top patterns in Accommodation and Food Services industry incidents2024 DBIR Industries60Educational
+A nice bit of good news to enjoy with your cappuccino.
-ServicesS
-CA
-N1
+2024 DBIR Industries
+Figure 58\.
+Top patterns in Accommodation and Food Services industry incidents 61
+Frequency
-6IFrequencyTop patterns1,780 incidents,
+1,780 incidents,
 1,537 with confirmed
+data disclosure
+Top patterns
-data disclosureSystem Intrusion,
+System Intrusion,
 Social Engineering
 and Miscellaneous
 Errors represent 90%
+of breaches
+Threat actors
-of breachesThreat actorsExternal (68%),
+External (68%),
 Internal (32%)
+(breaches)
+Actor motives
-(breaches)Actor motives Financial (98%),
+Financial (98%),
 Espionage (2%)
-(breaches)Data
-compromisedWhat is the
+(breaches)
+Data
+compromised
-same?Personal (83%),
+Personal (83%),
 Internal (20%),
 Other (18%),
 Credentials (9%)
+(breaches)
+What is the
+same?
-(breaches)The same three
+The same three
 patterns dominate
 this vertical as last
 year.
 External actors
 stealing Personal
 data accounts for the
-majority of breaches.Summary
+majority of breaches.
+Summary
-Errors of various types committed by internal actors and Extortion from external threat actors continue to constitute the curriculum of this industry.Learn from your mistakes.I feel so exploited.The Educational Services industry has a great deal to be proud of.
+Errors of various types committed by internal actors and Extortion from external threat actors continue to constitute the curriculum of this industry.
+Educational
+Services
+Learn from
+your mistakes.
+The Educational Services industry has a great deal to be proud of.
 It played a significant role in what was ultimately the creation of the internet, it created